roiponytch/Flickering_Adversarial_Video/README.md

 Before using the running scripts the kinetics databse shuold be downloaded according to [Kinetics-Downloader](data/kinetics/README.md).

-The attack's running configuration can be modified inside the running script under 'MODEL AND TRAIN PARAMETER', allowing to set the attacked model ( R(2+1)D, R3D and MC3) and other parameters regarding the attack.
+The attack's running configuration can be modified inside the running script under 'MODEL AND TRAIN PARAMETERS', allowing to set the attacked model ( R(2+1)D, R3D and MC3) and other parameters regarding the attack.

 ### Single Video Attack